aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 3. When building natively for Rust, ensure that `RUSTFLAGS` is set to **one of the following flags**
     1. `export RUSTFLAGS="-Ctarget-features=+lse"` for code that will run on Graviton2 and earlier platforms that support LSE (Large System Extension) instructions.
     2. `export RUSTFLAGS="-Ctarget-cpu=neoverse-n1"` for code that will only run on Graviton2 and later platforms.
-4. Check for existence of optimized assembly on x86, but lacking on Graviton.
+4. Check for the existence of assembly optimized on x86 with no optimization on Graviton.
 For help with porting optimized assembly routines, see [Section 6](./optimization_recommendation.md).
   ```bash
   # Check for any .S/.s files in a C/C++ application
   find . -regex '.*\.[sS]' -type f -print